abberdeen/circuitid-csharp/docs/PhoneInboundRuleActionsApi.md

 ## CreatePhoneInboundRuleAction

-> GetPhoneInboundRuleAction200Response CreatePhoneInboundRuleAction (Phoneinboundruleactions phoneinboundruleactions)
+> GetPhoneInboundRuleAction200Response CreatePhoneInboundRuleAction (PhoneinboundruleactionsCreateOrPatch phoneinboundruleactionsCreateOrPatch)

 Create a new object